 - Please remember that all benefits are subject to the definitions, limitations, and exclusions in this brochure and are payable only when we determine they are medically necessary. - The calendar year deductible is: \$300 per person (\$600 per family).
 The calendar year deductible applies to almost all benefits in this Section.
 We added "(No deductible)" to show when the calendar year deductible does not apply. - The non-PPO benefits are the standard benefits of this Plan.
-PPO benefits apply only when you use a PPO provider and reside in a Network area or when you reside outside the United States.
-When no PPO provider is available in a Network area, non-PPO benefits apply.
+PPO benefits apply only when you use a PPO provider and reside in a PPO Network Area or when you reside outside the United States.
+When no PPO provider is available in a PPO Network Area, non-PPO benefits apply.
 When you reside Out-of-Network, Out-of-Network benefits apply.
 When you reside in the PPO Network Area or reside outside the United States and use a provider outside the United States, all covered providers are paid at the PPO coinsurance rate. - Be sure to read Section 4, Your costs for covered services, for valuable information about how cost sharing works, with special sections for members who are age 65 or over.
 Also read Section 9 about coordinating benefits with other coverage, including with Medicare.

-Benefits Description Note: The calendar year deductible applies to almos We say "(No deductible)" when it do es not apply.
-Professional services of physicians during a hospital stay, skilled nursing facility stay, in the physician's office, at home, or consultations Office consultation including second opinion Psychological tests and pharmacological visits Drugs and medical supplies billed by a physician PPO: 10% of the Plan allowance Non-PPO: 30% of the Plan allowance and any difference between our allowance and the billed amount Out-of-Network Area: 20% of the Plan allowance and any difference between our allowance and the billed amount Providers outside the United States: 10% of the Plan allowance when you reside in a PPO area or outside the United States Not covered: Telephone consultations Procedures, services, drugs, and supplies related to impotency, sex transformations, sexual dysfunction, or sexual inadequacy Office visits by a dentist in relation to the removal of impacted teeth and other dental services.
-Office visits by a dentist in relation to covered oral and maxillofacial surgical procedures are covered.
-All charges.
+Benefits Description You pay After the calendar year deductible Note: The calendar year deductible applies to almost al We say "(No deductible)" when it does not be a say the control of the calendar year.
+Diagnostic and treatment services Professional services of physicians during a hospital stay, skilled nursing facility stay, in the physician's office, at home, or consultations Office consultation including second opinion Psychological tests and pharmacological visits Drugs and medical supplies billed by a physician PPO: 10% of the Plan allowance Non-PPO: 30% of the Plan allowance and any difference between our allowance and the billed amount Out-of-Network Area: 20% of the Plan allowance and any difference between our allowance and the billed amount Providers outside the United States: 10% of the Plan allowance when you reside in a PPO Area or outside the United States Not covered: • Telephone consultations All charges.
+Procedures, services, drugs, and supplies related to impotency, sex transformations, sexual dysfunction, or sexual inadequacy Office visits by a dentist in relation to the removal of impacted teeth and other dental services.
+Office visits by a dentist in relation to